KKotlicki/Cibot/README.md

 config.py - Script containing setup variables.
-It contains relative paths and general bot settings (you can add your own). helpers.py - Script stores local and global functions, that have either too big, too small scope or are too long to be used in cogs under @commands.command. cogs/ - Place here cogs with your own commands. res/ - Place here your text, json, xml, cms files or special images.
+It contains relative paths and general bot settings (you can add your own). helpers.py - Script stores local and global functions, that have either too big, too small scope or are too long to be used in cogs under @commands.command. cogs/ - Place here cogs with your own commands. res/ - Place here your text, json, xml, CMS files or special images.
 Do not create any folders in this directory.
 Create in main instead. pics/ - Place here your pictures.
 README.md - this documentation.
 MANUAL.txt - instructions for creating new bot with this code.

 hidden files:
-.env - contains bot TOKEN. psst, it's secret... servers/ - contains some server data and specific settings ytaudio/ - contains temporary music files (downloads music from youtube in there, then plays it)
+.env - contains bot TOKEN. shhhh, it's s secret...
 Main bot script is cibot.py.
 Keep it tidy!
 In config.py save data such as relative paths, server settings, etc.
 In helpers.py add your local methods.